Kevin Beattie: Legacy

 Beattie was once described by Bobby Robson as the best England player he had seen, and that he could have rivalled Duncan Edwards.
 Beattie was inducted into the Ipswich Town Hall of Fame in 2008, was voted numerous times as Ipswich Town's "best ever player", and features as one of Perry Groves' 20 "Football Heroes" in a book published in 2009.

 Along with some of his Ipswich teammates, Beattie featured in the 1981 film Escape to Victory.
 His skills were shown on the pitch as the body double for Michael Caine's prisoner-of-war character, and the two became friends.
 Beattie had a cooler relationship with Sylvester Stallone, who also starred in the film: "There weren't too many that got on that well with him and after I beat him in an arm wrestle – first my right arm and then my left – he didn't speak to me again".
 A campaign for a permanent memorial to Beattie to be placed outside Portman Road, along with the existing statues of Robson and Ramsey, was started soon after his death by Ipswich Star and East Anglian Daily Times editor Brad Jones.
 The design for the statue was revealed on 19 March 2019 by local sculptor Sean Hedges-Quinn.
 It was confirmed in August 2019 that the funds required to build the statue had been raised.
-On 18 December 2021, on what would have been Beattie's 68th birthday, his statue was officially unveiled outside of Portman Road.
+On 18 December 2021, on what would have been Beattie's 68th birthday, his statue was officially unveiled outside Portman Road.